 Privacy is a concern for consumers, including small business owners and their families.
 But overzealous laws that aim to address privacy can place costly burdens on small businesses and get in the way of what they do best: commerce and community.

 Enacting data privacy legislation that protects consumers, accounts for the complex digital ecosystem, and promotes small business is difficult, but necessary.
-In furtherance of this delicate balance, and particularly in support of digitally-empowered small businesses that rely on the power of data, the Connected Commerce Council (3C) will support policy proposals that:
+In furtherance of this delicate balance, and particularly in support of digitally-empowered small businesses that rely on the power of data, the Connected Commerce Council (3C) supports policy proposals that: